Public Library Board Policies: Requirements, Templates and Examples

 - This policy must include provision for cooperation with other community agencies (schools, hospitals, etc.).

 - This policy must include directions on how library materials will be loaned to the public for use outside the library (e.g. check-in and check-out policies).

 - If your board has more than one library branch, you must list the open hours for each branch.

 - If your board has a meeting room or other space not normally used for library purposes, there must be a policy on who can use that space.
 This policy usually includes rental procedures for a meeting room or similar space.

 Your board may create other policies to suit your local needs (e.g. public computer use, other personnel policies).

-The document Library Policies: Questions to Ask can also help you develop effective policies for your board.
+The document Policies and Bylaws: A Guide for Alberta Public Library Boards (published September 2017) can also help you develop effective policies for your board.